Coronavirus: Vodafone NZ's mammoth work-from-home drill exposes a few areas of strain

 Earlier, Auckland Council said a smaller-scale still involving 60 staff revealed two main issues: problems with wi-fi and screen size issues with smaller home monitors.

-Herald Technology columnist Juha Saarinen also recently warned about another likely problem area for many companies: poor security on home networks- and at a time when far more sensitive information than usual will be sent outside the safety of office networks.
+Herald Technology columnist Juha Saarinen also recently warned about another likely problem area for many companies: poor security on home networks - and at a time when far more sensitive information than usual will be sent outside the safety of office networks.

-Saarinen also foreshadowed Vodafone's minor gremlins, noting that most corporate office networks are configured for a few remote workers at time.
+Saarinen also foreshadowed Vodafone's minor gremlins, noting that most corporate office networks are configured for a few remote workers at a time.
 IT teams are rapidly trying to reconfigure to handle a deluge of remote workers at once without slowing key apps to a crawl, especially if a virtual private network is being used - which means workers connect to cloud apps via the office network, a slower but more secure path.

-Vodafone NZ, certainly, did it's best to stress-test its systems to the limit.
-At the height of today's drill, some 1500 of Vodafone NZ's 2000 staff were logged in at once to its VPN (virtual private network or software fore securely working from afar).
+Vodafone NZ certainly did its best to stress-test its systems to the limit.
+At the height of today's drill, some 1500 of Vodafone NZ's 2000 staff were logged in at once to its VPN (virtual private network, or software for securely working from afar).

 InternetNZ head Jordon Carter said organisations also need to make sure staff have the right tools to work from home and stable internet connections.
 Companies also had to make sure they had health and safety issues covered.